lpc-cnrs-amu/N-word-frequency/README.md

 ## Download N-gram Google Books

-First, download <a href="http://storage.googleapis.com/books/ngrams/books/datasetsv2.html">The Google Books Ngram Corpus</a> you need (with the corresponding totalcounts file) and put all the files in a directory, by number of ngram.
+First, download <a href="http://storage.googleapis.com/books/ngrams/books/datasetsv2.html">The Google Books Ngram Corpus</a> you need (with the corresponding totalcounts file) and put all the files in a directory (but separate the Part-of-Speech corpora into another directory for the [d_calcul_frequences_tag_grams](#d_) part).
 For example, if you download the English 2grams, the English 3grams, and the French 2grams corpora, make sure to have a directory for each corpora.
 If you use MacOS, you can download them with -- --.

 ## On Windows 10